Mesothelioma Resources for Veterans

 Contact Eric Hall

-Veterans can receive treatment for both pleural and peritoneal mesothelioma through the VA.
+Veterans can receive treatment for both pleural and peritoneal mesothelioma at top VA medical centers located throughout the country.

 Local VA Mesothelioma Treatment Options

-Veterans who need to travel to a mesothelioma cancer center within the VA may also be able to get the costs of their trip reimbursed in some cases.
+Veterans who need to travel for care may also be able to get the costs of their trip reimbursed in some cases.

 Geriatrics & Extended Care Services